-We need data to test our likelihood code, so we will use Monte Carlo generated data where we precisely know the probability distribution function.

-- Sample 4 data points from a Gaussian distribution.
-Do this for two different gaussian distributions (so 2 sets of 4 points): - Gaussian centered at 1.25 and a $\sigma^2$ =0.11 - Gaussian centered at 1.30 and a $\sigma^2$ =0.50 - Plot the 4 points for each gaussian Monte Carlo sampling on the same plot, but in different colors. - It will look terrible and very non-gaussian, but the goal is to get code for generating MORE data, and also we can create a small enough Monte Carlo sample that we can check quickly f() is commonly the probability distribution function
+- We need data to test our likelihood code, so we will use Monte Carlo generated data where we precisely know the probability distribution function. - Sample, i.e. generate, 4 data points from a Gaussian distribution.
+Do this for two different gaussian distributions (so 2 sets of 4 points): - Gaussian centered at 1.25 and a $\sigma^2=0.11$ - Gaussian centered at 1.30 and a $\sigma^2$ =0.50 - Plot the 4 points for each gaussian Monte Carlo sampling on the same plot, but in different colors. - It will look terrible and very non-gaussian, but the goal is to get code for generating MORE data, and also we can create a small enough Monte Carlo sample that we can check quickly